|

 -

-- When disturbed, they opens their wings to make noise and shows
+- When closely disturbed, they opens their wings to make noise and shows

-the pink-red abdomen under its wings as the secondary defence
+the pink-red abdomen.
+This is the secondary defence

 (the first defence is camouflage).
 In the above picture we held the grasshopper to show